The mestiza muse

 A myriad of surfactants are now accessible, making it possible to create top-tier shampoo products.

-The commonly used surfactants for shampoo are characterized into two major classes: Anionic Surfactants and Non-Ionic Surfactants.
+The commonly used surfactants in shampoos are characterized into two major classes: Anionic Surfactants and Non-Ionic Surfactants.

-Modern industry is increasingly shifting towards sulfur-free solutions due to their performance and environmental benefits.
+Modern industry is increasingly shifting towards sulfate-free solutions due to their performance and environmental benefits.2

 Sulfates include: